Instagram May Be Preparing To Switch Up Your Grid — & Users Are Not Having It

 It isn't unusual for Instagram to test new features with selected users before rolling them out to the public.
-This happened before the launch of slideshows earlier this year, and also in June with Favorites.
-(Favorites is still not available to everyone.)
+This happened before the launch of slideshows earlier this year, and also in June with Favourites.
+(Favourites is still not available to everyone.)
 These tests are usually random, so it's often Instagram users, and not the press, who report the disparities in their feeds first.

 Advertisement